-- → During 2012-13, the majority of registered employers complied with legislative requirements. - → Less than 10% of employers incurred penalties for late lodgement or late levy payment.
-A total of \$26,600 was incurred by employers, made up of \$14,690 in penalties and \$11,910 for interest on unpaid levies. - → Compliance staff visited 63 registered employers.
-These educational visits assisted employers with their understanding of the Scheme and with completion of their quarterly returns. - → The audit compliance program comprised 29 audits of employers with large numbers of workers and found: - 52% of employers audited had no discrepancies in wages declared - 38% of employers audited had under-declared wages and were required to pay additional levy - 10% of employers audited had over-declared wages (and subsequently received a refund for ineligible workers). - → Legal services were required for 40 matters including complaint and summons matters, debt recoveries, reconsiderations, internal advice requests and statutory advice work.
+- → During 2013-14, the majority of registered employers complied with their portable long service leave legislative requirements. - → Less than 10% of employers incurred penalties for late lodgement or late levy payment.
+A total of \$28,000 was incurred by employers, made up of \$22,570 in penalties and \$5,242 for interest on unpaid levies. - → Compliance staff visited 52 registered employers for educational purposes to assist employers with completion of quarterly returns and general scheme awareness. - \rightarrow The audit compliance program comprised 25 audits of employers with the following outcomes: - 80% of employers audited had no significant discrepancies in wages declared - 20% of employers audited had under-declared wages and were required to pay additional levy. - → Legal services were required for 59 matters including complaint and summons matters, debt recoveries, reconsiderations, internal advice requests and statutory advice work.

-STRATEGIES FOR 2013-14
+STRATEGIES FOR 2014-15